In support of her project with Adderton House, artisan welcomes back Belinda Smith for a denim rag dolls making afternoon.

-It is hoped that people share this project and reflect on the decisions they make about the clothes they wear and how, and by who they are made.
+It is hoped that people share in this project and reflect on the decisions they make about the clothes they wear and how, and by whom they are made.

 This project is one of seven artist and social enterprise collaborations for A Fierce Hope, the keynote exhibition for Brisbane’s newest art and cultural hub - Adderton: house & heart of mercy, opening in June 2019.

 What the drop-in making afternoon involves:

 It takes roughly an hour to make a doll from start to finish

 Belinda Smith’s creative practice has at its heart curiosity and an exploratory interest in craft practices and materiality.
 Her practice is heavily influenced by her family history of textile, ceramic and wood craftspeople.

 Predominantly working in the field of public art, Belinda creates site and project specific works that are developed through experimentation and research.
 Each project is developed through a process of inquiry and material exploration.
 Social, historic and environmental factors are interwoven through form and fabrication to create outcomes with a narrative specific to each project.